dohyunkjuly/overfitting/README.md

 - Easy to plug in your own data

 ## 🔜 Upcoming Features

-- **Take-Profit & Stop-Loss Orders**
-  Native support for TP/SL orders to simulate more realistic trade management.

 - **Parameter Optimizer**
   A simple optimizer to help find the best-performing strategy parameters (like SMA windows, thresholds, etc.) based on backtest results.